cthwaite/annals/README.md

 annals is a library for procedurally generating text from simple grammars, inspired by [tracery](https://github.com/galaxykate/tracery) and [improv](https://github.com/sequitur/improv).

+## todo
+- full suite of tests
+- comprehensive documentation
+- builtin functions for inline articles and capitalisation
+- more efficient template expansion
+- optionally disallow repetition of templates?

 ## overview

 annal uses *Templates* to generate text. each Template is a string: